-Auckland Down Syndrome Association Inc (ADSA) provides information and support for people with Down syndrome and their families.
-Its activities and services are wide and varied.
+Auckland Down Syndrome Association Inc (ADSA) is a family support organisation provides information and support for people with Down syndrome and their families.
+Our activities and services are wide and varied.

 ADSA seeks to help members by providing:

 - Support for families who have a member with Down syndrome

 - Information packs about Down syndrome for new families

 - Home/School Information Education Resource Pack to those families whose children with Down syndrome are transitioning to school